 Sometimes the real magic is at the back.
 A deep back blouse with delicate dori ties and tassels adds just the right amount of drama.
 It looks especially beautiful during candid moments and works perfectly with both a lehenga and a saree

 Think about the bigger picture when you are choosing.
 Your outfit, jewellery, and what your partner is wearing should feel connected somehow.
-Even a small colour tie-in can make the whole look feel more intentional without being matchy-matchy.
+Even a small colour match can make the whole look feel more coordinated without being matching completely .

 Also worth thinking about: how will this blouse hold up three hours into the wedding?
 Comfort matters more than people admit until they are actually living through it.

-Hairstyle and accessories factor in, too.
-Sometimes, looking at a few reference photos helps you figure out quickly whether you want to go all out or pull back.
+Hairstyle and accessories factors too.
+Sometimes, looking at a few reference photos helps you figure out quickly whether you want to go leave your hair down or tie it into a sleek bun.

 The blouse pulls everything together.
 It shapes your silhouette, shows your personality, and ties the whole look into something coherent.